Tuesday, 25 May 2021

 Weasley_Detectives has chosen to interview Bee, so without more ado, let's get on with the questions.
 I've chosen to interview her OC Gideon Stark, and my questions and her answers will appear after Bee.

-BEE from Glory Brats
+BEE from Brats

 What is your earliest memory?